PrefPy/prefpy/README.md

 What's New
 ==========

-- Generalized method of moments algorithm for mixture of Plackett-Luce models
+- Generalized method of moments algorithm for mixtures of Plackett-Luce models
-- Implementation of Mixture Model for Plackett-Luce EMM algorithm by Gormley & Murphy for the "no dampening" case (i.e. the dampening parameters are all fixed at 1)
+- Implementation of EMM algorithm for mixtures of Plackett-Luce by Gormley & Murphy

 Work In Progress